-In Natural Solutions to Infertility, Dr Glenville provides: A four month pre-conception plan, specially devised to balance your body’s hormones, banish toxins and promote conception and a healthy pregnancy; Advice on how to recognise and eliminate fertility-decreasing factors from your lifestyle and environment; Eating plans for you and your partner; Guidance on how nutrition and supplementation can increase the success rate of treatments such as IVF and AID; Dietary advice on how to prevent miscarriage.
+In Natural Solutions to Infertility, Dr Glenville provides: A four month pre-conception plan, specially devised to balance your body’s hormones, banish toxins and promote conception and a healthy pregnancy; Advice on how to recognise and eliminate fertility-decreasing factors from your lifestyle and environment; Eating plans for you and your partner; Guidance on how nutrition and supplementation can increase the success rate of treatments such as donor egg IVF and AID; Dietary advice on how to prevent miscarriage.

 Practical ways to manage and treat PCOS (polycystic ovarian syndrome) through diet and other self-management techniques.
 In this reassuring guide, Dr Marilyn Glenville, PhD, offers simple steps to living a symptom-free life with PCOS.
 Taking a natural approach designed to respect the delicate balance of the female body, she will help you clearly diagnose your condition and tailor a personal plan to manage and eliminate your symptoms.

 ‘This book trails the entire IVF journey comprehensively and insightfully.
 It provides information in an accurate and balanced manner and the views it projects are shared by many couples and specialists alike.
 Couples who are about to embark on or already going through an IVF cycle will have in this book a useful companion at every step of the way.’
 Dr Tarek El-Toukhy, Honorary Lecturer in Reproductive Medicine, Guy’s & St Thomas’ Hospital ‘

 As many as one in 10 women suffer from Polycystic Ovary Syndrome (PCOS) and Colette Harris explains how with the right nutritional approach sufferers can lose weight, improve their skins, overcome exhaustion, depression and mood swings.